-In the Anthology book, John Lennon is quoted as saying his first encounter with drugs was the use of the stimulant Benzedrine, via a somewhat unorthodox method.
+The Beatles’ first encounter with drugs was the stimulant Benzedrine, via a somewhat unorthodox method, in June 1960.

 The first drugs I ever took, I was still at art school, with the group – we all took it together – was Benzedrine from the inside of an inhaler.

-They were introduced to the drug by the beat poet Royston Ellis, whom The Beatles backed in Liverpool one night for a poetry reading.
+They were introduced to the drug by the beat poet Royston Ellis, whom The Beatles backed in Liverpool’s Jacaranda coffee bar one night for a poetry reading.

-According to George Harrison, "Ellis had discovered that if you open a Vick's inhaler you find Benzedrine in it, impregnated into the cardboard divide."
-According to Lennon, "everyone thought, 'Wow!
-What's this?' and talked their mouths off for a night."
+According to George Harrison, “Ellis had discovered that if you open a Vick’s inhaler you find Benzedrine in it, impregnated into the cardboard divide.”
+The chewed cardboard strip, known as a spitball, energised the users and had a euphoric effect.
+As Lennon recalled: “Everybody thought, ‘Wow!
+What’s this?’ and talked their mouths off for a night.”